|Corda Network trust root||Document history|

 4.9.2 Who Can Request Revocation

-Within the Corda Network, certificate revocation can be requested either by the CA, the Corda Network Governing Body, a subscriber or its sponsor.
+Within the Corda Network, certificate revocation can be requested either by the CA, the Trust Root CA, the Subscriber or its Sponsor.

 4.9.3 Procedure for Revocation Request

-Due to the impact of revocation on the assets held under the certificate being revoked, the conditions under which such revocations can occur will be precisely defined in contractual agreements between the parties concerned.
+Due to the impact of revocation on the assets held under the certificate being revoked, the conditions under which such revocations can occur will be precisely defined in the Subscriber Agreement.
 This CPS assumes that the relevant conditions have been observed before revocation occurs and describes the process of revocation, rather than the legal conditions under which it can occur.
 It is therefore a key assumption of this document that all business activities within the Corda Network are carried out under an appropriate legal and contractual framework which is outside the scope of this document.

-Where the CA is revoking a certificate on request from the subscriber, adequate steps will be taken to authenticate the request, including verifying that the requester is suitably authorised within the subscriber entity to make the request.
+Where the CA is revoking a certificate on request from the Subscriber, adequate steps will be taken to authenticate the request, including verifying that the requester is suitably authorized within the Subscriber entity to make the request.

 4.9.4 Procedure for Revocation Request